Things to do in Barcelona

 Where to Stay in Barcelona

-Barri Gotic, or Gothic Quarter, is one of the most iconic neighbourhoods in Barcelona.
+Barri Gotic, or Gothic Quarter, is perhaps the best neighbourhood to stay in Barcelona.
 Situated in the heart of the city, this ancient quarter oozes with Old World charm and is home to some of Barcelona’s most stunning architectural monuments.
 The narrow cobblestone streets are lined with historical buildings that date all the way back to medieval times.

 Why is Gothic Quarter the Best Place to Stay in Barcelona?